pokt-network/poktroll/docusaurus/docs/packages/pkg/sdk/sdk.md

 and the project's roadmap in the [Issues](https://github.com/pokt-network/poktroll/labels/sdk) section of the repository.

-Feel free to open a new issue and add the `sdk` label if you find a bug or if you have a feature request.
+Feel free to open a new ticket and add the `sdk` label to it if you find a bug or have a feature request.

 You can also open a PR if you want to contribute with a new feature or a bug fix.